 Now it’s time for each of us to ask ourselves, “What are the people like where I live?”
 You see, changing neighborhoods, jobs, friends, or even marriage mates won’t necessarily make life better.

 If we want to improve the quality of our lives and our relationships, then we need to start a little closer to home.
 We need to think about what kind of attitude we are projecting into the world we live in.
-We can’t move away from our own attitude.
+Wisdom dictates that we can’t move away from our own attitude.
 If we want to live in a better world, we need to start with a better attitude.

 How do you feel about the role of attitude?